hazardsg/atd-mkdocs-labguides/docs/eos_configuration/l3ls.md

 4. Configure networks on **s1-leaf4** to advertise to **s1-spine1/s1-spine2**

-    a.
-Add the following networks to BGP announcements on **s1-leaf4**:
+    1. Add the following networks to BGP announcements on **s1-leaf4**:

         ``` text
         router bgp 65102